nanotechkarl/splinterlandBots/README.md

     * After installing pip. you can install selenium by running 'pip install selenium' in terminal/powershell as admin.
         https://www.geeksforgeeks.org/how-to-install-selenium-in-python/

-    * After installing pip. you can install selenium by running 'pip install python-dotenv' in terminal/powershell as admin.
+    * After installing pip. you can install dotenv by running 'pip install python-dotenv' in terminal/powershell as admin.

     * Install choco for Windows: https://chocolatey.org/install